-Chaloos Road is on the 20 of the world’s most spectacular roads list.
+Chalus Road (Chaloos Road) is on the 20 of the world’s most spectacular roads list.
 If you are thinking about having a tour to Iran, consider traveling on this road to the North of Iran as well.
-For those who have traveled on this road it is not strange to see Chaloos on this list.
-Millions of travelers throughout the year take this route to north part of Iran not only to enjoy the spectacular landscape of this part of country but also to enjoy the road as much as the destination.
-Chaloos road connects city of Karaj to Chaloos.
+For those who have traveled on this road, it is not strange to see Chalus on this list.
+Millions of travelers throughout the year take this route to the northern part of Iran not only to enjoy the spectacular landscape of this part of the country but also to enjoy the road as much as the destination.
+Chalus Road connects the city of Karaj to Chaloos.

-Visiting Chaloos on your tour to Iran at any season is appealing.
-The road crawls up on the mountains next to the beautiful valleys that each season has its own beautiful color; lush green spring and summers, vibrant yellow and red autumns, and all-white winters.
+Visiting Chalus on your tour to Iran at any season is appealing.
+The road crawls up on the mountains next to the beautiful valleys that each season has its own beautiful color; lush green springs and summers, vibrant yellow and red autumns, and all-white winters.

-On a tour to Iran when you travel on this road you don’t think about your destination; the road becomes the destination.
+On a tour to Iran when you travel on Chalus Road you don’t think about your destination; the road becomes the destination.

-Chaloos Road after 82 years is still one of the main roads of Iran and every Spring and Summer most of Iranians take this route for a vacation on the coastal region of Caspian Sea.
+Chalus Road after 82 years is still one of the main roads of Iran and every spring and summer most Iranians take this route for a vacation in the coastal region of the Caspian Sea.

 If you have planned to visit Iran, here you can find the information on Iran online visa.